Samuel-Cantarero/crm-evolve/README.md

 - **Financial Summary**: Get total invoiced, paid, and pending amounts per user.
 - **Sample Data Scripts**: Easily populate the database with sample users and invoices.
 - **Test Suite**: Basic tests using `pytest` to verify user and invoice functionality.
+- **Design Documentation: Architecture docs and flowcharts in docs/.

 ## Installation